Affine logic for constructive mathematics: Introduction

 \subsection{Outline}

-In \cref{sec:meaning} we describe our viewpoint on linear logic informally, analogously to the BHK interpretation of intuitionistic logic; no prior familiarity with linear logic is required.
-Then in \cref{sec:chu,sec:types} we formalize it as a Chu construction for propositional and higher-order logic.
-Most introductions to linear logic present it as a logic of ``resources'' or ``games''; we view it as a logic of \emph{mathematics}, like intuitionistic logic and classical logic, which is designed to be ``constructive'' in a different way than intuitionistic logic.
+In \cref{sec:meaning} we describe our viewpoint on affine logic informally, analogously to the BHK interpretation of intuitionistic logic; no prior familiarity with affine or linear logic is required.
+Then in \cref{sec:chu,sec:types} we formalize this interpretation both semantically, as a Chu or Dialectica construction, and syntactically, as a translation between propositional, first-order, and higher-order logics.
+Many introductions to linear logic present it as a logic of ``resources'' or ``games''; we view it as a logic of \emph{mathematics}, like intuitionistic logic and classical logic, which is designed to be ``constructive'' in a different way than intuitionistic logic.

-The rest of the paper consists of ``case studies'', showing that rewriting classical definitions directly in linear logic and passing across this interpretation yields well-known notions in intuitionistic constructive mathematics.
+The rest of the paper consists of ``case studies'', showing that rewriting classical definitions directly in affine logic and passing across this antithesis translation yields well-known notions in intuitionistic constructive mathematics.
 In \cref{sec:sets,sec:linear-sets} we treat sets and functions, then algebra in \cref{sec:algebra}, order relations in \cref{sec:posets}, real numbers in \cref{sec:reals}, and topology in \cref{sec:topology}.
-Finally, in \cref{sec:lcm} we consider how one might motivate and explain a \emph{linear constructive mathematics} on purely philosophical grounds.
+Finally, in \cref{sec:lcm} we speculate a bit about how one might motivate and explain an ``affine constructive mathematics'' on purely philosophical grounds.